Best AI Tools for Developers in 2025

 Security Considerations

-Always review AI-generated code for:
+Always review AI-generated code for:- SQL injection vulnerabilities

 - XSS vulnerabilities